1996 Taiwanese presidential election: Candidates

-Former Taiwan Provincial Governor Lin Yang-kang ran as an independent with former Premier Hau Pei-tsun as his running mate.
-After the pair registered as candidates, they were endorsed by New Party.
+Former Taiwan Provincial Governor Lin Yang-kang ran independently with former Premier Hau Pei-tsun as his running mate.
+After the pair registered as candidates, they were endorsed by the New Party.
 Both Lin and Hau were expelled from the Kuomintang on 13 December 1995.
 They supported the One-China principle and favored opening direct links with the mainland.
 They argued that the KMT, led by Lee, had abandoned all attempts at unification.

 A second independent ticket consisted of former Control Yuan President Chen Li-an for President and Control Yuan member Wang Ching-feng for Vice President.
 Chen Li-an, the son of former Premier and Vice President Chen Cheng, used his Buddhist background (lay leader of the Fo Guang Shan order) and stressed moral purity and honest government.
-He walked for eighteen days wearing a farmer's straw hat to spread his views.
+He walked wearing a farmer's straw hat for eighteen days to spread his views.

 Former Taipei mayor Kao Yu-shu declared an end to his candidacy in January 1996.
 Feminist writer Shih Chi-ching also bid for the presidency, selecting Wu Yue-chen as her vice president.
 However, Shih and Wu's campaign ended after the Judicial Yuan ruled against them, finding that the ticket failed to meet the endorsement quota.
 Mudslinging was rampant between the remaining four presidential tickets.
 The KMT claimed that the Taiwanese mafia had amputated Peng's arm to recoup gambling debts.
 However, Peng had lost his arm in an American air raid on Nagasaki during World War II.
-Independent candidate Lin Yang-kang alleged that Lee Teng-hui had been a Chinese Communist Party member, which he denied at the time, but later admitted involvement in a 2002 interview.
+Independent candidate Lin Yang-kang alleged that Lee Teng-hui was a member of the Chinese Communist Party, which he denied at the time, but later admitted involvement in a 2002 interview.
 The Kuomintang's website was also subject to cyberattacks.
 Chen Li-an criticized every other candidate for their advanced age.